A Word From Your Presenter: Charisse Rivers Smith:

 Additionally, the most fulfilled retirees are not necessarily the people with the most “zeroes” on their bank account or brokerage statements.
 Success in life can often be in direct relationship to the “balance” someone has in their life.
 There is balance to be obtained amongst your investment categories, balance can be attained with your cash flow, growth potential, security, and liquidity.
 Have you examined health care, long-term care or longevity questions?
 Where should you live when you retire, what purposeful work will you perform, and what will you do besides travel and golf?

-This book was written with the primary purpose of helping you identify many of the issues facing retirees and pre-retirees.
+The primary purpose of this book is to help you identify many of the issues facing retirees and pre-retirees.
 In my experience, sometimes retirees’ lives can be turned upside down because they did NOT address one or two of the topics listed within this book.
 Use this book instead to help you plan for and live out your best retirement possible.